 - Day 1 (after the warmup is finished): send 150 emails from the campaign

 - Day 2: send another 150-180 emails

 - Day 3: send whatever’s left

-Even if your IP is well warmed up, a sudden spike in volume may not be viewed favourably.
+Even if your IP is warmed up, a sudden spike in volume may not be viewed favorably.

 4. Automated IP warmup

 If this sounds too overwhelming, an alternative approach would be to automate the warmup process.
 It’s useful if you don’t have much time to plan and execute the schedule, or you would rather spend it somewhere else.

 Both methods can also be used in conjunction – starting off with a manual warmup and then plugging in a tool to finish up the process.
 There’s also nothing wrong with using an automated IP warmup tool from the get-go.

 The way these tools work is quite interesting.
 They set up a network of hundreds or even thousands of unique email addresses.
 They authenticate them and incorporate all sorts of tricks for them to be treated as real senders.
 Some even get their users involved in the warmup process, creating a network as reliable as it possibly gets.